kvenanzi/synthetichealth/README.md

 - DuckDB-backed lookups activate automatically when `TERMINOLOGY_DB_PATH` is supplied.

 ## Optional migration tooling
+Legacy migration simulators now live primarily on the long-lived `migration` branch.
+Switch with `git switch migration` when you need the ETL rehearsal assets; the main branch keeps only lightweight helpers.

 Legacy migration simulation capabilities remain for organizations rehearsing Extract-Transform-Validate-Load (ETVL) pipelines.
 Demos under `demos/migration_*.py`, analytics helpers in `src/core/analytics/`, and configuration profiles in `config/phase5_enhanced_config.yaml` illustrate how to adapt the synthetic records for migration rehearsals without changing the core generation workflow.